roblatour/OMVBackup/README.md

 - using Raspberry Pi Imager it took about an hour to flash from the backup.
 This timing was not impacted by the input image file being compressed or not.

 ## Prerequisites and setup:

+(assuming you have the prerequisites outlined in points 1 and 2 below, step should only take about five minutes)

 1. OMV should be installed and configured, this to include at least one OMV drive to which the backup may be saved

+2. Either direct or remote (SSH) access is required to the system running OMV

-2. Create a directory on one of the OMV managed drives as a target for the backup
+3. Create a directory on one of the OMV managed drives as a target for the backup

-3. Either direct or remote (SSH) access is required to the system running OMV

 4. Directly or remotely sign onto the OMV machine's command line
     note: if you sign in as root prefixing the commands below with sudo is not required